rashamalek/adjust-task/print-numbers/README.md

 #This repository for Adjust task
+Print the numbers fromm 1 to 10 in random order to the CLI.
+There are two method for install this cli application for Linux environment.

+##Method 1:
 There is a rpm in the repo which contains README.md and print_number.sh.

-##Method 1:
 Download rpm to linux server(Red Hat or Centos).

 After the download rpm to host.
 Run following command to install rpm print-numbers-1-0.noarch.rpm